tuphs28/tuphs28.github.io/_posts/2023-12-31-Optimisers-Data-RNNs.md

     - Deep Learning
 ---

-Having outlined the purpose of [BadTorch](https://github.com/tuphs28/BadTorch) in the prior post, I will not outline the first parts of BadTorch I completed.
+Having outlined the purpose of [BadTorch](https://github.com/tuphs28/BadTorch) in the prior post, I will now outline the first parts of BadTorch I completed.
 Namely, I will explain how I handled data processing and optimisers.
-I will also outline the construction and character-level language modelling performance of some simple RNNs built with BadTorch,
+I will also outline the construction and character-level language modelling performance of some simple RNNs built with BadTorch.
+In the final bit of the blog post I explore training these models on philosphical texts.

 ### Handling Data